Pianomyn/neovim_config/README.md

 ## LSP Toggle
 Plug: WhoIsSethDaniel/toggle-lsp-diagnostics.nvim <br/>
-Usage: Toggle diagnostics provided by LSP<br/>
+Usage: Toggle diagnostics provided by LSP
 - ToggleDiagOne
 - ToggleDiagOff
 <br/><br/>

 ## Treesitter
 Plug:
-Usage:
+Usage: Generates syntax tree for a program based on grammar file of a <br/>
+supported language.
+Can be used for syntax highlighting.
+- TSInstall [language_name] (Install grammar file)
+- TSModuleInfo: Table of current languages supported and functionality
 <br/><br/>